Alpaca Raises $150 Million At A $1.15B Valuation To Build The Global Standard For Brokerage Infrastructure

 “Our mission is to open financial services to everyone on the planet,” said Yoshi Yokokawa, Co-Founder and CEO of Alpaca.“We're proud to contribute to Saudi Vision 2030 by building the global standard for brokerage infrastructure, including infrastructure that enables Shariah-compliant investing, empowering partners to build financial services that align with Islamic law.
 This raise gives us the fuel we need to continue delivering infrastructure that serves our global enterprise partners and active traders.”

-Alpaca's scalable APIs and self-clearing custody enable global access to stocks, ETFs, options, and fixed income products.
+Alpaca's scalable APIs and self-clearing custody enable global access to stocks, ETFs, options, crypto and fixed income products.
 Today, Alpaca has partnered with over 300 organizations in more than 40 countries - supporting millions of brokerage accounts at leading financial institutions and fintechs.
+Late last year, Alpaca revealed that it had powered 94% of all tokenized U.S. equities and ETFs in its tokenization report, underscoring its central role in the convergence of fiat and on-chain rails.
 That momentum has translated into strong business performance, with the company more than doubling its year-over-year revenue.

 In addition to Drive Capital, participants in the round included Citadel Securities; Opera Tech Ventures (VC arm of BNP Paribas); MUFG Innovation Partners; Flat Capital (with Sebastian Siemiatkowski, CEO of Klarna, as controlling UBO and Chairman); DRW Venture Capital; Kraken; Altered Capital, a leading Australasian venture capital and private equity manager; X&KSK, the firm launched by Japanese soccer legend and technology investor, Keisuke Honda; Bank Muscat in the Middle East; and the global investment fund of Endeavor, Endeavor Catalyst.
 Returning investors include Portage, Horizons Ventures, Social Leverage, Unbound, Diagram, and Derayah Financial, whose continued participation signals long-term conviction in Alpaca's trajectory.
 The round also includes angel investor participation from Revolut's CTO, Vlad Yatsenko.